 Open to students and mentors from at-risk youth glass programs around the United States, the Expanding Horizons opportunity is a partnership between the Studio of The Corning Museum of Glass and the Robert M. Minkoff Foundation.
-It is designed to provide a growth opportunity for the most promising studnets to broaden their knowledge about the wider world of glass through hands-on experiences, studio courses, as well as meetings with the curators and research staff at The Corning Museum of Glass.
+It's designed to provide a growth opportunity for the most promising high-school students in after-school glass programs to broaden their knowledge about the wider world of glass through hands-on experiences, studio courses, as well as meetings with the curators and research staff at The Corning Museum of Glass.

 For more information on the program and how to apply, visit the Outreach page.

-Amari Williams of Ignite Glass Studio, Chicago, IL (Mentor: Joe Waropay)
+Nia Fairley of Ignite Glass Studio, Chicago (Mentor: Joe Waropay)

 Taquita Pendelton of After School Matters Program, Chicago (Mentor: Tracy Kirchmann)

 Tanner Martin of Hilltop Artists, Tacoma (Mentor: Trenton Quicho)